ScrapeGraphAI/docusaurus-docs/docs/Helpers/nodes_metadata.md

 # 🥑 Nodes metadata

 ## Description
-Metadata for describing the scrapegraphai package
+This class contains metadata for describing the `scrapegraphai` package.

+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/helpers/nodes_metadata.py).

 ## Implementation
 ```python